 Gutter and Downspout Installation Process

 Gutters are measured and custom fabricated to meet the construction of your home.
 A Deer Park Roofing installer will typically extrude a gutter onsite with a roll forming machine.
 Measuring and custom fabricating gutters onsite ensure that your new gutter system will be seamless.
 Any seams in straight gutter runs are subject to failures and premature leaks.
-The most common style of gutter that is used on a residential home in Louisville and Southern Indiana are “K” style gutters.
-Other gutters that are commonly used are half round gutters, box gutters, and yankee gutters.
+The most common style of gutter that is used on a residential home in Louisville and Southern Indiana is “K” style gutters.
+Other gutters that are commonly used are half-round gutters, box gutters, and Yankee gutters.

 Gutter guards have increased in popularity since their inception.
 The idea behind a gutter guard is to alleviate debris build-up in your gutter system to minimize or eliminate the need for cleaning your gutters.
 Another focus from a gutter guard is to keep underground drains and tiles free from clogs.
 Clogs in underground drains can cause failures which lead to expensive underground work that can require digging the pipe up to repair it.

 Leaf Relief Total Gutter Protection System mounts to the top of your new or existing gutter system.
 It is designed to lock onto the front lip of your gutter while perforated metal accompanied by an engineered vinyl flap keep debris from being able to get behind the system.
 This allows it to have a low profile that is not seen from the ground in most applications.

 Leaf relief is 100% effective at blocking leaves, 99% effective at blocking twigs and 97% effective at blocking pine needles.
 The system does not come in contact with your shingles or require any fasteners through your roof that could cause issues down the road.